krisp

 Transcriptions Made Easier With Krisp

-Krisp is an AI transcription tool that makes it easy to access a textual version of your meeting conversations.
-For instance, if you want your discussions to be recorded in text format, Krisp can accurately and smoothly handle that for you.
+Krisp has an AI transcription tool that makes accessing a textual version of your meeting conversations easy.
+If you want your discussions recorded in text format, Krisp can accurately and smoothly handle that for you.

-Krisp uses its AI meeting assistant to work in the background during your online or hybrid virtual meetings to get you a transcription of your conversations.
-Unlike most other tools, it is quite easy to get meeting transcriptions from Krisp:
+Krisp uses its AI Meeting Assistant to work in the background during your online or hybrid virtual meetings to get you a transcription of your conversations.
+Unlike most other tools, it is pretty easy to get meeting transcriptions from Krisp:

 1. Download the Krisp app and sign up;